If a property has an effective gross income of $100,000 and expenses of $30,000, what is the net operating income?

 Prepare for the Florida Realtor Sales Associate Exam with interactive quizzes, detailed questions, and insightful explanations.
 Boost your confidence and ace your test!

-To determine the net operating income (NOI), you subtract the total expenses from the effective gross income.
-In this case, the effective gross income is $100,000, and the expenses total $30,000.
+To determine the net operating income (NOI) of a property, you subtract the total expenses from the effective gross income.
+In this scenario, the effective gross income is given as $100,000, and the expenses are $30,000.

 The calculation is as follows: